-The two-story main restaurant graces Deck 6 and 7 aft, and serves up both open-seating and fixed-dining meals each evening.
-Carnival also makes a point of offering a Sea Day Brunch in its formal dining rooms on lazy days at sea; expect this trend to continue aboard Carnival Celebration.
+The two-story main restaurant will serve up both open-seating and fixed-dining meals each evening.
+Carnival also makes a point of offering a Sea Day Brunch in its formal dining rooms on lazy days at sea, so expect this trend to continue aboard Carnival Celebration.

 Carnival Celebration will have 2,687 cabins and suites, with various interpretations of inside, outside and balcony.
 For example, Cove Balcony cabins are inset into the hull of the ship on its lower decks and provide a sheltered balcony experience, while Carnival Celebration (like Mardi Gras) introduces a wide variety of forward-facing balcony cabins for those who like to have a view of the sea ahead.
 Staterooms across all categories are also available in Family Harbor, Cloud 9 Spa and Havana Cabana -- each with its own distinctive decor, amenities and perks.

 Lavish suites -- which historically have not been Carnival's strong suit -- are better represented aboard Carnival Celebration.
 These include 12 aft-facing Excel Suites, 12 Corner Excel Suites, six Havana Cabana Suites, six Cloud 9 Spa Suites, and two Excel Presidential Suites.